ehrbase/ehrbase/README.md

 You will need Java JDK/JRE 11 (preferably openJDK: e.g. from https://adoptopenjdk.net/)

-You will need a Postgres Database (Version 13 or newer) (Docker image or local installation).
-We recommend the Docker image to get started quickly.
+You will need a Postgres Database (at least Version 10.4, Version 13 recommended) (Docker image or local installation).
+We recommend the Docker
+image to get started quickly.